cubex-legacy/Documentation/configuration.md

 ###Introduction
 All configurations for a Cubex project are stored within the conf directory.
-Cubex configurations are stored with ini files, based on some speed testing and will include defaults.ini and {CUBEX_ENV}.ini by default.
+Cubex configurations are stored with ini files (based on some speed testing) and will include defaults.ini and {CUBEX_ENV}.ini by default.

 The method by which configs are included and which configs are included can be